bexiiiii/Assignment4_DAA/README.md

    - Slowest algorithm due to stack operations and DFS recursion overhead
    - Handles cyclic graphs that other algorithms cannot process
    - Performance impact: ~10-100x slower than DAG algorithms
+   - **Critical finding:** Dense cyclic graphs (medium_dense_1: 18→1, large_dense_1: 50→1) collapse into tiny condensations!
    - **When to use:** When you NEED to detect cycles or work with general directed graphs

 2. **Topological Sort Performance:**
    - Middle-range performance with queue operations
-   - Early cycle detection (returns immediately if cycle found)
+   - Works on condensation graph (often much smaller than original)
+   - Example: large_scc_1 processes only 5 nodes instead of 35!
-   - Performance: ~3-5x faster than SCC, ~3-4x slower than DAG paths
+   - Performance: ~5-7x faster than SCC
-   - **When to use:** When you need to order tasks with dependencies (DAGs only)
+   - **When to use:** When you need to order tasks with dependencies (works on condensation)

 3. **DAG Shortest/Longest Path Performance:**
    - Fastest algorithms with simple distance relaxations
    - **Major advantage:** O(V+E) vs Dijkstra's O((V+E)logV)
-   - On large_dag_1 (25 vertices): 0.003ms vs ~0.1ms for Dijkstra (33x faster)
+   - **Important:** 0 relaxations on condensation graphs with single nodes is NORMAL
+   - Example: large_dense_1 has 999 edges but condensation has 0 edges → instant result
    - **When to use:** ANY time you have a DAG and need shortest/longest paths

+4. **Condensation Graph Impact:**
+   - **Dramatic size reduction:**
+     * medium_dense_1: 18 vertices, 177 edges → **1 vertex, 0 edges** (99.4% reduction!)
+     * large_dense_1: 50 vertices, 999 edges → **1 vertex, 0 edges** (99.9% reduction!)
+     * large_scc_1: 35 vertices, 95 edges → **5 vertices, 4 edges** (85% reduction)
+   - **Why 0 relaxations is OK:** When condensation has 1 node or no edges, there are no paths to compute
+   - **Performance benefit:** Algorithms run on much smaller graphs after SCC detection

-4. **Density Effects:**
+5. **Density Effects:**
-   - Sparse graphs: Faster due to fewer edge operations
-   - Dense graphs: More edge relaxations but same asymptotic complexity
+   - Dense graphs take longer for SCC detection (more edges to explore)
+   - But after condensation, often collapse to very small graphs
+   - Example: large_dense_1 (999 edges) takes 0.145ms for SCC, but then 0.001ms for everything else

+**CSV Format Explanation:**
+- `Orig_V, Orig_E`: Original graph before SCC detection
+- `Cond_V, Cond_E`: Condensation graph after SCC (what algorithms actually process)
+- Topological Sort and DAG algorithms run on the condensation graph
+- This explains why operations can be 0 even with large original graphs!
    - Example: large_dense_1 (488 edges) vs large_dag_1 (45 edges) shows 38% time increase

 *Note: All benchmarks run on the same hardware with JVM warmup.
 Times may vary based on system configuration.*